richafnu/Viva/Viva/engage/manage-security-and-compliance/gdpr-requests-in-viva-engage-enterprise.md

 1. In the data export's **messages.csv** file, find the URL for the message in the `gdpr_delete_url` column.
 The URL has this syntax: `https://www.yammer.com/messages/thread_id/hard_delete_confirmation`.

-2. Copy the `gdpr_delete_url` for the message you want to delete and paste it into a browser window that's logged in to the network from which you want to delete the message.
+2. Copy the `gdpr_delete_url` for the message you want to delete.
+Paste it into a browser window that's logged in to the network from which you want to delete the message.

-3. After verifying the message displayed is the one you want to delete, click the link to permanently delete the message from Viva Engage and associated data exports.
+3. After verifying that the displayed message is the one to delete, click the link to permanently delete the message from Viva Engage and associated data exports.

 **To locate and delete a specific Viva Engage file stored in Viva Engage or SharePoint:**